How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 This account is for income earned in India such as rental income, interest, and pensions.

-- You can usually repatriate up to USD 1 million per financial year for bona fide purposes
+- You can usually repatriate up to USD 1 million per financial year (April-March) for bona fide purposes

 - Requires tax compliance, source-of-funds proof, and bank documentation